-6.4.
-Competition Music
+6.4 Competition Music

-Competitors may bring their own music on a CD, MP3 player, USB drive, or smart phone for the Semi-Final and Final rounds of competition.
-If a smart phone is used, it must have 3.5mm aux output (no adapters), be unlocked (no screen passcode), and be in both Airplane & Do Not Disturb mode.
-Music may not contain profanity, otherwise the competitor's score on "Presentation: professionalism" may be penalized on all sensory scoresheets.
-Competitors must mark their music clearly with their name.
+Competitors may bring their own music for the Semi-Final and Final rounds of competition.
+The delivery method(s) will be communicated to competitors ahead of the competition.
+Music may not contain profanity, otherwise the competitor's score on "Presentation" may be penalized on all sensory scoresheets.
 It is the competitor's responsibility to give the WBC Stage Manager or Audio-Visual staff their music prior to the start of the competition.
 It is also the competitor's responsibility to retrieve the music from the WBC Stage Manager or Audio-Visual staff after the competition.
 Media that are not retrieved will be discarded after the competition.